facebook Audiology CPT® Codes for 2026 + Modifiers - Quest National Services

 Jan 7, 2026

 Accurate CPT® coding and modifier use are essential for audiologists to ensure proper reimbursement, reduce denials, and stay compliant with payer documentation rules.
-For 2026, audiology practices should pay special attention to a major update impacting hearing aid and hearing device-related professional services, along with ongoing best practices for vestibular and audiometric testing.
+In 2026, audiology practices should pay special attention to a major update impacting hearing aid and hearing device-related professional services, along with ongoing best practices for vestibular and audiometric testing.

 Major Audiology CPT® Updates for 2026